elastic/gatsby-eui-starter/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Gatsby CLI to create a new site, specifying the Kibana starter.

     ```sh
     # create a new Gatsby site using the default starter